Register your Information for Free Stone Samples Sent Express to You!

 • Larger Chips: Reattach broken pieces with epoxy or replace missing sections with matching stone and mortar.

-• Cracks: Stabilize cracks by injecting flexible epoxy or resin.
+• Cracks: Stabilise cracks by injecting flexible epoxy or resin.
 This prevents further widening and water penetration.

 B. Choosing Materials & Methods

-• Material Selection: Epoxies and resins are common because of their strength and color-matching abilities.
+• Material Selection: Epoxies and resins are common because of their strength and colour-matching abilities.
 However, for historical accuracy, lime-based mortars might be more suitable.

 • Application: Small repairs can often be DIY, while larger cracks or replacements may require a professional.